hjwp/www.obeythetestinggoat.com/content/beginners_bootcamp_call_for_coaches.md

 Check out the [DjangoGirls coach manual](http://coach.djangogirls.org/) for a flavour of the kind of attitude I'm trying to cultivate.
-And don't forget you'll have to swear the Oath of the Mentor, as per the link above.
+And don't forget you'll have to swear the "Oath of the Mentor", as per the link above.

 Helping beginners is a great feeling, I hope you'll join me!
 Emails to [obeythetestinggoat@gmail.com](mailto:obeythetestinggoat@gmail.com) please :)